 - Sewing machine or thread and needle for hand-stitching

-* You can use normal hairy fur fabric too, I used fleece because these are for a little boy and girl, so I wanted the bears to be as soft as possible =)
+* You can use normal hairy fur fabric too, I used fleece because these are for a little boy and a little girl, so I wanted the bears to be as soft as possible =)

-[ Click on image to enlarge ]
+[ Click on images to enlarge ]

 HEAD ASSEMBLY: Pieces #1-5

 • Sew ear (contrasting) pieces (#1) right sides together, leaving straight portion open.
 Turn right side out.

 • Sew forehead (#2) and side head (#3) together making sure ears are in place (A2), see the picture.

 • Attach mouth (#4) to forehead piece matching “B” and center.

 • Sew mouth center seam to close.

 • Sew center seam of the back of the head (#5).

 • Attach head back to front making sure ears are pinned in place (A1) and center of forehead matches the center seam.